liaoke0123/digitalCashTool/README.md

 # digitalCashTool
-There is digital cash toll.
+There is digital cash tool.